Article Translations: (Spanish)

 Transportation and safety:

-Figuring out where kids will go after school can be a challenge, especially if both parents work.
+Figuring out where kids will go after school can be a challenge, especially when parents work.
 Depending on a child's age and maturity, you may need to arrange for after-school transportation and care.

 It's important for younger kids and preteens to have some sort of supervision from a responsible adult.
 If you can't be there as soon as school's out, ask a reliable, responsible relative, friend, or neighbor to help out.
 If they're to be picked up after school, make sure your kids know where to meet you or another caregiver.

-Although it might seem like kids who are approaching adolescence are becoming mature enough to start watching themselves after school, even kids as old as 11 or 12 may not be ready to be left alone.
+It might seem like older kids are becoming mature enough to start being alone after school.
+But even kids as old as 11 or 12 may not be ready to be left alone.

-If your kids or teens are home alone in the afternoons, it's important to establish clear rules:
+If your kids or teens are home alone in the afternoons, set clear rules:

-To ensure that kids are safe and entertained after school, look into after-school programs.
-Some are run by private businesses, others are organized by the schools themselves, places of worship, police athletic leagues, YMCAs, community and youth centers, and parks and recreation departments.
+After-school programs can help make sure that kids are safe and entertained when the school day is over.
+Some are run by private businesses, while others are organized by the schools themselves, places of worship, police athletic leagues, YMCAs, community and youth centers, and parks and recreation departments.

-Be sure to look into the child-staff ratio at any after-school program (in other words, make sure that there are enough adults per child) and that the facilities are safe, indoors and out.
-And kids should know when and who will pick them up when school lets out and when the after-school program ends.
+Check the child–staff ratio at any after-school program you consider, and make sure that the facilities are safe, indoors and out.
+Your kids should know who will pick them up and when from the after-school program.

-Also, make sure after-school commitments allow kids enough time to complete school assignments.
+Make sure any after-school commitments leave kids with enough time to do school assignments.
 Keep an eye on their schedules to make sure there's enough time for both schoolwork and home life.

-Love it or hate it, homework is a very important part of school.
-To help kids get back into the scholastic swing of things:
+Homework is a very important part of school.
+To help kids get back into the swing of things:

 Encourage kids to:

-To ensure kids get the most out of school, maintain an open channel of communication with the teachers by e-mailing or talking with them throughout the school year to discuss your kids' academic strengths as well as weaknesses.
+To help kids get the most out of school, stay in touch with teachers via email or by talking with them throughout the school year.
+At parent–teacher conferences, for example, you can discuss your child's academic strengths as well as weaknesses.

 Most of all, whether it's the first day of school or the last, make sure your kids know you're there to listen to their feelings and concerns, and that you don't expect perfection — only that they try their best.